 While this might sound like some kind of sci-fi stuff, it is real.
 Scientists are working on enabling human thoughts to control digital devices.
 This brain-click technology is being pioneered by Facebook and other big tech companies.
 It started with sensors implants in the brain but a lot of progress has been recorded with the development of less-intrusive means such as wearable bands.

 Touchless technology is a fast-emerging technology with a lot of growth opportunities hence; modern workplaces should embrace it as early as possible and grow with it.
-While the most important elements to keeping your office healthy is the front doors, and all doors, expect this technology to emerge rapidly to more thoroughly suit your workplace safety needs.
+As the most important elements to keeping your office healthy is the front door, and all doors, expect this technology to emerge rapidly to more thoroughly suit your workplace safety needs.